-37. The Investigations Executive will then send the draft recommendation to those named in the report, to other relevant parties if appropriate, and to the complainant for any comments on the factual accuracy of the draft recommendation.
+40. The Investigations Executive will then send the draft recommendation to the advertising parties, to other relevant parties if appropriate, and to the complainant2 for any comments on the factual accuracy of the draft recommendation.
 The parties should normally respond within five working days and should not repeat arguments already put to us or try to present new substantiation or lines of defence.
-Council might disagree with our recommendation, so those wishing to defend the ad fully should have done so by this stage even if the draft recommendation put to the parties and our proposed recommendation to the Council is to 'not uphold' a complaint.
+Council might disagree with our recommendation, so those wishing to defend the ad fully should have done so by this stage even if the draft recommendation put to the parties and our proposed recommendation to Council is to 'not uphold' a complaint.